 OVERVIEW: Wells Fargo Foundation is the philanthropic arm of the banking and financial services company.
 The foundation supports a wide range of needs, including education, housing, community development, the environment, and arts and culture.
 Specific focuses and agendas vary by state and region.

-IP TAKE: Functionally speaking, Wells Fargo Foundation’s giving—and the agendas therein—is subdivided by state, and sometimes also by regions within those states.
-Of the 44 states where the foundation gives, the vast majority of them place arts and culture giving squarely on the agenda, with theater a major player within this realm.
+IP TAKE: Functionally speaking, Wells Fargo Foundation’s grantmaking—and the agendas therein—is subdivided by state, and sometimes also by regions within those states.
+Of the 44 states where the foundation gives, the vast majority of them place arts and culture giving squarely on the agenda, and dance is a big player within this realm.

-Grant selections are made by state and the region, and each area has its own application process.
-Most are executed online, but some states require a paper proposal that you bring over to your nearest Wells Fargo location.
-Each area has its own page on the website that lists FAQs, contact information, and deadlines.
+Just as grant selections are determined by state and the regions within, so too is the application process.
+Most are executed online, but some states require that a paper proposal be submitted to grantseekers’ nearest Wells Fargo location.
+Each state, and sometimes each region within, has its own program officers.
+They all also do a good job answering FAQs, dispensing contact information, and sharing their deadlines.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)